balancer/docs-v3/docs/concepts/vault/transient-accounting.md

         // If the resultant delta becomes zero after this operation,
         // decrease the count of non-zero deltas. if (next == 0) {
-            _nonzeroDeltaCount--;
+            _nonZeroDeltaCount().tDecrement();
         }
         // If there was no previous delta (i.e., it was zero) and now we have one,
         // increase the count of non-zero deltas. else if (current == 0) {
-            _nonzeroDeltaCount++;
+            _nonZeroDeltaCount().tIncrement();
         }
     }

-    // Update the delta for this token and handler.
+    // Update the delta for this token.
-    _tokenDeltas[handler][token] = next;
+    _tokenDeltas().tSet(token, next);
 }
 ```
 This transient accounting approach starts tracking token balances at the beginning of an operation (when opening a tab) and stops at the end (when closing the tab), providing full flexibility for any token amount changes in between.
 This eliminates the need for additional balance management elsewhere, allowing for a clear separation between token accounting and execution logic.
-Before closing the temporary state, the only requirement is to ensure that `_nonzeroDeltaCount` equals 0.
+Before closing the temporary state, the only requirement is to ensure that `_nonZeroDeltaCount()` equals 0.